 - Torsion.
 As mentioned above, torsion is when the testes become twisted inside of the scrotum.
 This must be treated with surgical intervention or it can lead to permanent infertility.

 - Varicocele.
 Also mentioned above, this is when the veins flowing from the abdomen into the scrotum are enlarged.
-This is one of the most common causes of infertility, affecting the production and quality of sperm in 40% of males.
+This is one of the most common causes of infertility in men, affecting the production and quality of sperm in 40% of males.
 However, this is also the most commonly reversible infertility problem in males.

 - Medicines and chemicals.
 Certain drugs are known to cause male infertility.
 These drugs usually include calcium channel blockers, cimetidine, nitrofurantoin, and chemotherapy agents.
 Certain antibiotics, such as nitrofurantoin, can lower the sperm count by disrupting the production process.
 Make sure to ask your doctor about effects on fertility whenever a medication is prescribed.